Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 Some gardeners like to add a few drops of natural liquid soap to act as a surfactant.

-If you are treating mature plants, you can add a little fish emulsion to provide a foliar feeding.
+If you are treating mature plants, you can add a little fish emulsion for plants to provide foliar feeding.

 It’s best to put the dry clay into a dry bucket and then gradually stir the water in.